gbtami/pychess-variants/static/docs/Variants-Guide.md

 * **Archbishop (A)** in Capablanca chess
 * **Cardinal (C)** in Grand chess
-* **Hawk (H)** in Seirawan chess
+* **Hawk (H)** in S-chess

 The piece is often symbolized with a combination of a knight and bishop; most variants often do not specify how the piece should look otherwise (which is why we offer different piece sets to choose from).
-However, Yasser Seirawan specifically uses a hawk in Seirawan chess.
+However, Yasser Seirawan specifically uses a hawk in S-chess.

 The princess is unique in that it is the only piece that can checkmate on its own, which you may be able to appreciate if you look at its movement/attack pattern.